ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 [CommonCrawl](https://commoncrawl.org/) repository that contains web-crawled data for any language.
 We also have TLUnified ([Cruz and Cheng, 2022](#cruz2022tlunified)) and WikiText TL-39 ([Cruz and Cheng, 2019](#cruz2019wikitext)).
-For my experiments, I will be using the TLUnified dataset as it's more recent, and one of its subdomains (news) resemble that of standard NER benchmarks like CoNLL.
+For my experiments, I will use the TLUnified dataset as it's more recent, and one of its subdomains (news) resembles that of standard NER benchmarks like CoNLL.

 > I will be using the TLUnified dataset as it's more recent, and one of its
 > subdomains resemble that of standard NER benchmarks like CoNLL.

-My process then goes like this: I will train a model from WikiANN and have it predict entities for TLUnified.
+My process goes like this: I will train a model from WikiANN and have it predict entities for TLUnified.
 Then, I will correct the predictions using [Prodigy](https://prodi.gy), an annotation software, to produce gold-standard annotations.
 Piece of cake, right?